n7koirala/image_matching/ARTIFACT-EVALUATION.md

 ## Limitations (Only for Functional and Reproduced badges)
-The code above only reproduce the graphs based on the data over a subset of the the FRGC 2.0 RGB dataset and is located inside image_matching/tools/figures.
+The code above only reproduces the graphs based on the data over a subset of the FRGC 2.0 RGB dataset and is located inside image_matching/tools/figures.
 The full set of data can be found in image_matching/HyDia_full_data.zip.
 The data present in image_matching/tools/figures are obtained using the full set of data.
 We have not included the full FRGC 2.0 RGB dataset (including the images), as it was provided by the CVRL lab at the University of Notre Dame and may contain private or proprietary content that cannot be publicly shared.
-Therefore, we record our result based on the obtained data (embeddings) and provide the code to generate graphs based on them, as they are the exact ones we present in the paper.
+Therefore, we record our results based on the obtained data (embeddings) and provide the code to generate graphs based on them, as they are the exact ones we present in the paper.